Marriage: Forced marriage

 A forced marriage is a marriage in which one or both of the parties is married against their will.
 Forced marriages continue to be practiced in parts of the world, especially in South Asia and Africa.
 The line between forced marriage and consensual marriage may become blurred, because the social norms of these cultures dictate that one should never oppose the desire of one's parents/relatives in regard to the choice of a spouse; in such cultures, it is not necessary for violence, threats, intimidation etc. to occur, the person simply "consents" to the marriage even if they do not want it, out of the implied social pressure and duty.
-The customs of bride price and dowry, that exist in parts of the world, can lead to buying and selling people into marriage.
+The customs of bride price and dowry, that exist in parts of the world, can lead to bride buying and selling people into marriage.

 In some societies, ranging from Central Asia to the Caucasus to Africa, the custom of bride kidnapping still exists, in which a woman is captured by a man and his friends.
 Sometimes this covers an elopement, but sometimes it depends on sexual violence.
 In previous times, raptio was a larger-scale version of this, with groups of women captured by groups of men, sometimes in war; the most famous example is The Rape of the Sabine Women, which provided the first citizens of Rome with their wives.

 Other marriage partners are more or less imposed on an individual.
 For example, widow inheritance provides a widow with another man from her late husband's brothers.

 In rural areas of India, child marriage is practiced, with parents often arranging the wedding, sometimes even before the child is born.
 This practice was made illegal under the Child Marriage Restraint Act of 1929.